 2. Maintain a Vulnerability Management Program

-2.1.
-Keep operating system(s), Firewalls, Routers, servers, personal computers (laptop and desktop) and all other systems current with appropriate
+2.1 Keep operating system(s) i.e., firewalls, routers, servers, personal computers (laptop and desktop) and all other systems current

 3. Protect Data

-3.2.
-All credit reporting data is classified as Confidential and must be secured to this requirement at a minimum.
+3.2 All credit reporting agency data is classified as confidential and must be secured to this requirement at a minimum.

 4. Maintain an Information Security Policy

-4.2.
-Establish processes and procedures for responding to security violations, unusual or suspicious events and similar incidents to limit damage or unauthorized access to information and to permit identification and prosecution of violators.
+4.2 Establish processes and procedures for responding to security violations, unusual or suspicious events and similar incidents to limit damage or unauthorized access to information assets and to permit identification and prosecution of violators.

-4.4.
-Implement and maintain ongoing mandatory security training and awareness sessions for all staff to underscore the importance of security within your organization.
+4.4 Implement and maintain ongoing mandatory security training and awareness sessions for all staff to emphasize the importance of security within your organization.

 5. Build and Maintain a Secure Network